You Are Not Broken. The System Is.

 Rebuilding from the Rubble

-This entry is part 1 of 2 in the series Sanchez - Rebuilding Series
+This entry is part 1 of 3 in the series Rebuilding

 Rebuilding from the Rubble: Life After Financial Loss and Divorce There are seasons in life where everything seems to fall apart at once — where love ends, money runs out, and you’re left staring at the pieces, unsure which to pick up first.
 I’ve been there.
 Maybe you’re there now?
 Here’s what I’ve learned — not from a place of theory, but from sitting in the middle of the storm: Start with breath, not a…